AchoArnold/discount-for-student-dev/README.md

   * [Tower](http://www.git-tower.com/buy) [DISCOUNT] -  Version control with git made easy.
   * [GitKraken](https://www.gitkraken.com/github-student-developer-pack) [FREE] - Another free as in price desktop Git client.
 Based on Electron, runs on Windows, GNU/Linux, and Mac.
 To claim free 1-year PRO license, you must claim your [Github Student Developer Pack](https://education.github.com/pack) and sign in to the desktop client w/ GitHub.
   * [Sentry](https://sentry.io/for/education/) [FREE] - Open-source error tracking that helps developers monitor and fix crashes in real time.Also included via [Github Student Developer Pack](https://education.github.com/pack).
-  * [Working Copy](https://workingcopy.app/education/)[FREE] - Powerful Git client for iOS that clones, edits, commits, pushes.All Pro features for free while you are a student via [Github Student Developer Pack](https://education.github.com/pack).
+  * [Working Copy](https://workingcopy.app/education/) [FREE] - Powerful Git client for iOS that clones, edits, commits, pushes.All Pro features for free while you are a student via [Github Student Developer Pack](https://education.github.com/pack).
+  * [Github Desktop](https://desktop.github.com/) [FREE] - Focus on what matters instead of fighting with Git.
+Whether you're new to Git or a seasoned user, GitHub Desktop simplifies your development workflow.
+  * [Better Code Hub](https://bettercodehub.com/github-student-developer-pack) [FREE] -Better Code Hub provides a definition of done for code quality and actionable refactoring feedback for every push and pull request.
+A free upgrade to an Individual license to analyse your personal private repos.
+* [Blackfire.io](https://blackfire.io/students) [FREE] - Code performance measurement tool.
+Find & fix bottlenecks.Free Profiler subscription for students.

 ## Web Hosting